cgorshing/cgorshing/README.md

 ## Trying to be a Technology Leader and Creator!

-- 🔭 I'm currently looking for work - hit me up!
+- 🔭 I'm currently working for the State of Oklahoma!
-- 🌱 I'm currently learning Elixir 🤣
+- 🌱 I'm currently learning Elixir along with Tailwind CSS 🤣
-- 👯 I'm looking to collaborate with others
+- 👯 I'm looking to collaborate on so many things (SaaS ideas)
-- 🤔 I’m looking for help with understanding Rubix cubes
+- 🤔 I’m looking for help with understanding EA practices
+- 💬 Ask me about my 1959 Ford F100 truck
 - 📫 How to reach me: Email, Twitter, or LinkedIn
-- 🥅 2020 Goals: I've got some reading to do
+- 🥅 2025 Goals: Learning German and deploying often
-- ⚡ Fun fact: My wife tells me I randomly whistle ... often
+- ⚡ Fun fact: I have no fun fact - just simply boring

 ### Connect with me: